Langoyo/nlp-project/README.md

 **LSTM**: Contains the Recurrent Neural Network with different emebeddings

-**Naive Bayes**: Contains the Naive Bayes models with LIME applied - training is fast, so saved models are not included
+**Naive Bayes**: Contains the Naive Bayes models with LIME applied - training is fast, so saved models are not included - be sure to put data sets into the same directory before running all cells

 **Running instructions**
 The notebooks already include a requirement.txt and are set to run on testing mode.
 Simply run all cells on the desired notebook and the tests will be run.
 To run train change the boolean do_train at the beginning of the notebook.